Environmental History Introduction

 "NiCHE promotes new ways of supporting collaboration among Canadian environmental historians and colleagues in adjacent fields.
 It also works to ensure that this research is accessible to policymakers, natural scientists, and the Canadian public."
 Under Research there is a North American Environmental History course syllabus (see reading assignments) and summarized blog feeds to do with environmental history.
 Under links see links to online resources (some off-site and also at least one in French).

 Notes on the State of Virginia.
 Thomas Jefferson.
 Brooklyn, N.Y., Historical Printing Club, 1894.
 E-version 1998-99.
-University of Virginia American Studies Program.
+University of Virginia Library.

 Twenty-three queries.
 Descriptions of various aspects of the State of Virginia: rivers, mountains, etc.